jeffkile/jeffkile.github.io/_posts/2015-07-25-videos-for-learning-js-and-node.md

 have](http://www.amazon.com/gp/product/0596517742/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0596517742&linkCode=as2&tag=jefkilsperweb-20&linkId=MHINUPZJY5BSZEP2)
 for any serious JavaScript developer.

-One of the things I find most interesting in this talk are the history of the language and how it was created and named.
+One of the things I find most interesting in this talk is the history of the language and how it was created and named.
 The way he describes prototypical object inheritance as differential inheritance (just inheriting the differences) is something I think is helpful in understanding JavaScripts inheritance pattern.
 Lastly I find this video especially enjoyable because